drhsqlite/fossil-mirror/www/admin-v-setup.md

 no Admin users.
 The smaller the repository, the more likely the repository has no Admin-only users.
 If the Setup user neither needs nor wants to grant Admin power to others, there is no requirement in Fossil to do so.
-[Setup capabilty is a pure superset of Admin capability.][sia]
+[Setup capability is a pure superset of Admin capability.][sia]

 As the number of users on a Fossil repository grows, the value in delegating administrivia also grows, because the Setup user typically